pelkeycj/MIDI-Music/resources/README.txt

             makes to a receiver.
 All synthesizer methods used by the AudioView class have some kind of mock implementation and those that are not used throw an UnsupportedOperationException.
-            Most imporantly, this object takes in an Appendable object and passes it along to a MockReceiver object that is given to the client through the getReceiver() method.
-This allows a client to hand the Synthesizer a referecne to the Appendable object the are using as a log and all changes added to this log by the receivers from this MockSynthesier object will be made to the object held by the client so they can see the changes.
+            Most importantly, this object takes in an Appendable object and passes it along to a MockReceiver object that is given to the client through the getReceiver() method.
+This allows a client to hand the Synthesizer a reference to the Appendable object the are using as a log and all changes added to this log by the receivers from this MockSynthesier object will be made to the object held by the client so they can see the changes.

          MockReceiver (concrete class that implements Receiver) :
-            This mock reciever collects midimessages set to it via the send() method and decomposes these messages into their different parts.
+            This mock receiver collects midimessages set to it via the send() method and decomposes these messages into their different parts.
 This message is then pieced back together in a more human-readable format and added to an Appendable object that is assigned to the instance at the time of its creation.